ArcherDotBuild/L2/06-Objects-The-Core-of-Javascript/README.md

 - 7 of 5 days exercising this week
 - 2 hrs 13 mins of restful sleep

 If we used an array, we definitely could, It just would be confusing and we'd have to come up with some arbitrary rules.

 ### OBJECTS

 - Objects are collections of properties
 - Properties are a key-value pair
-- Rather than accessing data using an index, we use custom keys.
+- Rather than accessing data using an index, we use custom keys

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object